anderson-aristotle/js-function-context-this/README.md

 ## Demo

 Let's take a look at the `global_function.js` file to see an example of this pattern.
+We are going to use `index.html` to execute this code.

 ### Method Invocation Pattern